EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 For each mitigation methods:
 1. Design a test case to check the implementation correctness of the mitigation method;
 2. Design a test case to attack the system from an attacker's perspective and verify the effectiveness of the mitigation method.

-## 12. Container Security

-12.1 Do not run application processes/containers as root.
-Containers must be required to run as non-root users.  (**This rule will take effect in R1.0**)

 ## References